 What Should You Use Instead?

-Alternative products to aerosol spray sunscreen and conventional sunblock lotion are mineral-based sunscreens, preferably containing the ingredients zinc oxide and titanium dioxide.
-The FDA says both of these ingredients are safe, and the combination of these two provides broad-spectrum protection.
+Alternative products to aerosol spray sunscreen and conventional sunblock lotion are mineral-based sunscreens, preferably containing zinc oxide and titanium dioxide.
+The FDA says both ingredients are safe, and combining these two ingredients provides broad-spectrum protection.8

-Remember to stay away from products with oxybenzone and octinoxate (harmful chemicals).
-Instead, choose sunscreens that have only zinc oxide and titanium dioxide (natural minerals).
+Remember to avoid products with oxybenzone and octinoxate (harmful chemicals).
+Instead, choose sunscreens with only zinc oxide and titanium dioxide (natural minerals).
 Here is a list of some great alternative sunscreens that are safer for your kids: